bhatnitish/rocm-gpu-operator/docs/metrics/health.md

 reflected at 1 min for change of health status.

 ### GPU Health Status : Healthy
-The GPU health status if reported as "Healthy" on any node, makes the GPU available for k8s jobs on that node.
-Any "Healthy" GPU is available for k8s for scheduling jobs.
+If the GPU does not have any critical errors, its made available for scheduling jobs on that node.
 This information is reflected on the `Node` details of the respective GPU's compute node.